Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 >(B nand C)  ^ (B or C) ^ Brand = Bpub
 >(Bpub ^ A ^ Arand) = (Apub ^ B ^ Brand)

-*If Ahooked was revealed, how an attacker can guess A from Ahooked*
+*-If Ahooked was revealed, how an attacker can guess A from Ahooked?*
 *Before start, Let's simplify things to bit-level.
 Everything is True or False, not integer*
 *Firstly, Assume C is False, and A is True.*
 *The result of A NAND C is True, and the result of A OR C is True.
 Therefore, Ahooked is False*